drewdeponte/alt/README.md

 Once you have built it successfully you should relocate the `target/release/alt` binary to a location that exists in your `PATH` so that you can easily use it.
+You should also relocate the `doc/alt.1` man page to the appropriate location.

 *Note:* The above requires of course that you have [rust](http://rust-lang.org) and Cargo.